Corporate Governance

 Audit & Risk Committee Charter

 The MRIWA Audit and Risk Committee provides risk-based and objective assurance, advice, and insight to ensure the MRIWA audit and risk framework operates effectively.
-The Charter describe the roles and responsibilities of the Audit and Risk Committee.
+The Charter describes the roles and responsibilities of the Audit and Risk Committee.

 Read the Audit & Risk Committee Charter